 After the expo’s close, the city of Charleston purchased the Washington Race Course from the Library Society for $32,500, converting it into today’s Hampton Park, named for Wade Hampton III, governor during Reconstruction, United States senator, and the candidate of the Red Shirts, a white supremist paramilitary group that disrupted elections and suppressed black and Republican voting.
 Hampton was also one of the last members of the South Carolina Jockey Club.

 During the mid-20th century, the park featured a small zoo.
-The first documented references to there being animals at the park were in 1909, and by 1912, there were yearly city reports that listed the inventory of the park, including “hoot owls, honey bears, and crocodiles.”
+The first documented references to there being animals at the park were in 1909, and by 1912, yearly city reports listed inventories of the park, including “hoot owls, honey bears, and crocodiles.”

 Families would come to the park with picnics, maybe take in a Citadel parade if possible.
 Admission to the zoo was free, and the city of Charleston maintained the property with big, open-air spaces.
 The zoo peaked in the 1940s and ’50s, until desegregation of, and the ensuing white flight from, the city's Upper Peninsula.
 The less financial support the zoo made through concessions, the shabbier it got.

-Unfortunately, the zoo didn't hold up to the national Animal Welfare Act of 1971.
+Unfortunately, the zoo didn't hold up to the standards of the national Animal Welfare Act of 1971.
 Rather than renovate to improve its facilities, the city decided to close the zoo and repurpose the land.
 Most of the indigenous animals were sent to Charles Towne Landing.
 The others were sent to zoos around the country.
+Few records were kept.

-Today the oval roughly mile-long track of the Washington Race Course exists as what we know as Mary Murray Boulevard, paved in 1924 by philanthropist Andrew Buist Murray and named for his wife.
+Today the oval, roughly mile-long track of the Washington Race Course has become Mary Murray Boulevard, paved in 1924 by philanthropist Andrew Buist Murray and named for his wife.
 New gate posts have replaced the ones that are now at Belmont Race Course.
-In 2007, the Patrick family purchased Lowndes Grove, which now serves as a popular event venue.
+In 2007, the Charles and Celeste Patrick family purchased Lowndes Grove, which now serves as a popular event venue.
 In 2020, Netflix filmed scenes using the house and the area around Hampton Park.